Venture Kick

 Grant in 2021

-Nemosia is a company focused on the development of positron emission tomography (PET) tracers designed to diagnose neurological disorders.
-By leveraging advanced technology, Nemosia creates tracers that facilitate the early identification of neurodegenerative diseases.
-Their products utilize PET imaging to visualize N-methyl-D-aspartate (NMDA) receptors in the brain, allowing for timely intervention and management of neurological conditions.
-This innovative approach aims to enhance diagnostic capabilities and improve patient outcomes in the field of neurology.
+Nemosia is a company focused on the development of positron emission tomography (PET) tracers aimed at diagnosing neurological disorders.
+Utilizing advanced technology, Nemosia creates tracers that facilitate the early detection of neurodegenerative diseases by visualizing N-methyl-D-aspartate (NMDA) receptors in the brain.
+This innovative approach allows for timely intervention, enabling patients to take proactive measures against neurological conditions.
+Through its specialized PET imaging capabilities, Nemosia contributes to improved diagnostic accuracy and better patient outcomes in the field of neurology.

 CompagOs